bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-faceted-textual-search.md

 This page walks you through how to query products and facets.
 See [GraphQL Playground](/graphql-playground) for full schema documentation.

-## How to Filter for Products and Facets
+## How to Filter Products and Facets

-At least one filter must be specified in the argument for `SearchProducts`.
-You may filter by price, rating, among other features and attributes of products:
+To use the Faceted and Textual Search feature, specify a filter in the argument for `SearchProducts`.
+For Faceted Search, you can filter by price, rating, among other features and attributes of products.
+For Textual Search, use the `searchTerm` field.

 ```GraphQL title=Filters for Products and Facets" lineNumbers
 ...